 In addition to knowing your state security deposit rules, tangible evidence is key to winning your case in small claims court.
 Here are the types of evidence you should take to court (what you need depends on the specifics of your case):

-Small claims courts are informal places, but you may want to consider watching a few cases a few days before your court date, so you know what to expect.
+Small claims courts are informal places, but you might want to consider watching a few cases a few days before your court date, so you know what to expect.
 Also, many court websites provide useful advice, and some courts even offer free legal advisor programs to help prepare your case properly.
 Before you go to court, practice your presentation with a friend or relative, so that you can make your case in an efficient and convincing way, backed up with relevant evidence.

-The trial consists of both you and your landlord explaining your point of view of the dispute, and presenting any evidence or witnesses.
+The trial consists of both you and your landlord explaining your point of view of the dispute and presenting any evidence or witnesses.
 Explain and document your case thoroughly, but be brief and succinct.
 Describe your loss and how much you are asking for.
-Then go back and tell the story chronologically, and present the evidence you’ve collected to support your case.
+Then go back and tell the story chronologically, and present the evidence you've collected to support your case.
 If you brought witnesses, point them out to the court, summarize the testimony you expect they will give, and ask permission to call them.
-Your testimony will typically takes less than 15 minutes, and the judge either announces a decision right in the courtroom or mails it within a few days.
+Your testimony will typically take less than 15 minutes, and the judge either announces a decision right in the courtroom or mails it within a few days.

 For dozens of articles on the use and return of deposits, see the Security Deposits section of the Nolo site.

 For an overview of state landlord-tenant laws on security deposits and other issues, read Nolo's California Tenants' Rights and Nolo's Every Tenant's Legal Guide, a 50-state book covering everything from repairs and maintenance to termination procedures.